wso2/docs-apk/en/docs/setup/deployment/apk-as-gateway-in-apim-deployment-patterns-k8s.md

 #### Considerations

 * Isolation: While namespaces provide a level of isolation, they may not offer the same level of isolation as separate clusters.
 Careful resource allocation and RBAC (Role-Based Access Control) policies are essential.
-* APIM in K8s: Running APIM in a Kubernetes cluster may require additional resources and configurations compared to running it in a VM.
+* APIM in K8s: Running the APIM in a Kubernetes cluster may require additional resources and configurations compared to running it in a VM.

 ### Installation Guideline